Assistant Clinical Professor

 Drug development; preclinical methods development; opioid pharmacology; pain; exercise; drug abuse; drug interactions

-Oran is currently UNE College of Osteopathic Medicine’s medical illustrator/medical curriculum multimedia designer and teacher of the Scientific Illustration course for the Art and Communications department at the University of New England College...
+Oran is currently UNE College of Osteopathic Medicine’s medical illustrator/medical curriculum multimedia designer and teacher of the Scientific Illustration course for the Art and Communications department at the University of New England College of...
 Read More

 Assistant Professor of Pediatrics